Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
 - At least one authorization transaction has been created.

-- It is recommended that you have added the *Status ID* column to your view so that you are able to sort or filter for specific statuses.
+ > [Info] It is recommended to add the following columns to your view to get the required information and to better filter and sort the entries: *Status ID* and *Status information* (if applicable).

 #### Procedure